-THE MONSTER A. E. van Vogt the monsters Robert Sheckley Grenville's planet Michael Shaara beachhead Clifford D. Simak
+The Monster by A. E. van Vogt

+The Monsters by Robert Sheckley

+Grenville's Planet by Michael Shaara

+Beachhead by Clifford D. Simak

 The original planets, the Wanderers, the worlds that can be seen by the naked eye, have had names ever since man first took to himself priests and ploughs, and probably before that.
 Their movements among the fixed stars were speedy and erratic and each had a different personality.
 They were gods, and named after gods.
-They remain named after gods and our thinking about them, even NASA'S hard astronomical thinking, is influenced by the remarkable difference between Venus, goddess of love, and Mars, god of war. '
+They remain named after gods and our thinking about them, even nasa's hard astronomical thinking, is influenced by the remarkable difference between Venus, goddess of love, and Mars, god of war. '

 The gods got conscripted into many disciplines, astrology and alchemy among them.
 They were valued for their life-giving principles.
-And just as soon as Galileo turned his telescope on Saturn and Huygens resolved Saturn's rings, and the real nature of the planets was perceived, so speculation grew about the possibilities of life there.
+And just as soon as Galileo turned his tele-scope on Saturn and Huygens resolved Saturn's rings, and the real nature of the planets was perceived, so speculation grew about the possibilities of life there.
 It has never ceased.
-Christian Huygens was a remarkable man; among his other activities, he wrote a treatise entitled The Theory of the Universe, or Conjectures Concerning the Celestial Bodies and their Inhabitants.
+Christian Huygens was a remarkable man; among his other activities, he wrote a treatise entitled The Theory of the Uni-verse, or Conjectures Concerning the Celestial Bodies and their Inhabitants.

 Also in the seventeenth century, de Fontenelle published his Conversations on the Plurality of Worlds.
 It remained fashionable to picture life everywhere.
 Such imaginings are, the pleasure of homo ludens, not homo faber - the man of play, not the man of work.
 The latter side of man's nature has gradually been eroding the realm of the unknown, forcing the fancy of homo ludens to move ever farther from home.
 In the eighteenth century, it was still feasible to set an imaginary community in an unknown land on Earth.
-In the early nineteenth century, imaginary islands in the South Seas might still serve; but, as more of the world was surveyed, refuges for the wilder strains of the imagination became scarce.
-So it was natural to press Mars or the Moon into service - communities could flourish there, given a willing suspension of disbelief.
+In the early nine-teenth century, imaginary islands in the South Seas might still serve; but, as more of the world was surveyed, refuges for the wilder strains of the imagination became scarce.
+So it was natural to press Mars or the Moon into service - com-munities could flourish there, given a willing suspension of disbelief.